01 of 06

-The unique venue and its cars are magnificently transformed for weddings.
+This notable art deco venue and its cars are magnificently transformed for weddings.
 Up to 300 guests can be catered for.

 All cars are in perfect running condition and include Rolls Royce, Mercedes, and Cadillac.
 Even the car used in the James Bond Octopussy movie, which was partly filmed in Udaipur, is there!